Hello Dear Reader...

 |Review of "A Possible Declining Trend for Worldwide Innovation," Johnathan Heubner, TF&SC 2005, John Smart, 2005.
 Huebner's paper proposes that human-observed innovation has been globally saturating since the industrial revolution.
 In the context of other papers on innovation saturation also referenced here, his study may indicate a need for us to learn how to see and measure innovation from a technological, not just a human perspective in coming years.|

-Site Outline (Blue topics are introductory, and are on this homepage.
+Site Outline (Blue topics are on this homepage.
 Green topics are on separate pages).

 with John Smart, 2003